GispoCoding/Tampere-KDYK/README.md

 This scheme helps in creating visualization of the database data.
 Since there can be several theme maps in the published zoning plan, there is a table for theming.
 There are also geometry tables and connecting tables.

-### yk_geoserver

-This provides views created from multiple tables used for visualization in GeoServer map layers.

 ### yk_suunnitteluparametrit

 The scheme contains parameters useful for carrying out the planning process correctly.
 A software should utilize these to help in the planning process.